David Moyes: Second stint (2019–2024)

 In the 2022–23 season, Moyes led the club to victory in the 2023 UEFA Europa Conference League final against Fiorentina to finish undefeated in the tournament play, winning 12 games and drawing one.
 West Ham finished the Premier League season in 14th place, the lowest table position any team winning a European trophy has ever finished at the time.

 In February 2024, with some supporters calling for him to be replaced, Moyes said he had been offered another contract but would wait until the end of the season before deciding if he should sign it.
 In April 2024, after Moyes had received criticism from some fans for his perceived negative style of play, a spokesperson for West Ham said they would be waiting until the end of the season before deciding on any future contract.
 On 6 May 2024, West Ham confirmed that Moyes would leave the club at the end of his current contract, at the end of the 2023–24 season.

 Return to Everton

-David Moyes pictured after the Fulham and Everton match on 10 May 2025.

 On 11 January 2025, Moyes returned to Everton on a two-and-a-half-year contract, replacing previous manager Sean Dyche, who had left the club 16th in the league, one point above the relegation zone.
 On 19 January 2025, Moyes guided Everton to their first win in six matches in the Premier League, winning 3–2 at home against Tottenham Hotspur.
-On 14 March 2025, Moyes was awarded the Premier League Manager of the Month award after Everton remained unbeaten throughout the entire month of February.
+On 14 March 2025, he was awarded the Premier League Manager of the Month award after Everton remained unbeaten throughout the entire month of February.
 Everton would remain undefeated in the league until a 1–0 loss to rivals Liverpool on 2 April 2025.